saucelabs/sauce_bindings/docs/overview.md

 title: Overview
 sidebar_label: Overview
 ---
+# Sauce Bindings

-## Making the Use Of Sauce Labs Even Simpler
+### Making test automation with Sauce Labs intuitively simple

 Writing and maintaining automated test frameworks is hard work.
 Sauce Labs wants to help make this work simpler.
 We've created Sauce Bindings, a collection of tools to make connecting to and working with Sauce Labs simple.